Showing posts with label Brussels. Show all posts

 Keith, Andrew, Simon and Richard with a cabinet of Mannekin Pis figures behind Keith on the left

 We hoped this position might assist with prompt service but this was not the case with most staff wearing t-shirts with Student in large letters on the back.
-Despite the hot weather we ordered lasagne (€15), except for Keith who ordered spaghetti allowing us his unwanted grated parmesan topping.
+Despite the hot weather we ordered lasagne (€15), except for Andrew who ordered spaghetti allowing us his unwanted grated parmesan topping.
 It was served with bread and butter and needed several minutes to cool.
 Minutes were precious for Simon who had an evening Eurostar train to catch.
 Simon would leave first after making a generous contribution towards the total bill as it was only a few days in advance of his birthday.

 Tim enjoyed two bottled honey beers on this visit, Barbar Blonde (Lefebvre, €5.80) and Biere de Miel Biologique (Dupont, €6.80).
 Beer prices are higher than in some places but other factors like the unique decor always make it good value overall.